 Our book clubs have become so popular that we can’t wait for our third book chat!
 Black narratives of the Civil War are few.
-Susie King Taylor’s 1902 slender volume, Reminiscences of My Life in Camp, is written with earnest simplicity.
+The slender 1902 volume, Reminiscences of My Life in Camp, by Susie King Taylor, is written with earnest simplicity.

 Like our other book clubs, this book will stay with you long after you have finished reading it.
 And there are some surprising things Taylor says about the lived Black experience in America at the time of publication (1902) that directly link to events that have occurred in the very recent past.